RedEnder666/aimlab-triggerbot/README.md

 # aimlab-triggerbot

-Simple aimlab pixel trigger for shooting blue spheres
+Simple aimlab pixel triggerbot for shooting blue spheres

 How to use:
 At start of the game, click right button so programm will know where the crosshair is, then just aim